 As a result of this course participants will be able to:

-- Select the right type of code and level of service in all situations
+- Select the correct category and level of E&M services.

 What’s on the Agenda